Gejix/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3: chown - Changes ownership of a file to a given user

-4: toush - Create a file
+4: touch - Create a file